 - You have fewer consumer rights – the car only needs to be roadworthy and ‘as described’, and the seller must have the legal right to sell it.

-- Your research and checks are vital – if you end up with a lemon and the seller has done nothing wrong, there’s little that you can do about it.
+- Your research and checks are vital – if you end up with a faulty car and the seller has done nothing wrong, there’s little you can do about it.

 - You won’t have the option of part-exchanging your existing car.

 Auctions are one of the riskiest ways to buy a used car.
 But they can be a good place to find bargains, as long as you stick within your budget and take a few basic precautions.

 Wherever you buy a used car, make sure you:

 - Do your research and checks

 - Test drive the car before making a decision